aflin/rampart_docs/source/rampart-html.rst

 hasClass
 """"""""
 Test each element in the current list for a tag name.
-Returns an array of booleans, one for each element.
+Returns an :green:`Array` of :green:`Booleans`, one for each element.

 Example: